-Average of 2 assays
+^{} Average of 2 assays

-Investigations [11] have demonstrated that when these percursors are added to a culture media, in which a toxigenic strain is developing, may increase 3 to 25 times the level of productivity when referred to a single testimony strain.
-Synergism may also result of a better efficiency of the competent strain to use the nutrients of the matrix when its metabolism are complementary of the challenged strain; the non toxinogenic strains may have the hability to metabolize each of the nutrients by a different pathway having, for example, a more acentuated proteolitic activity than the toxinogenic strain.
+Investigations [11] have demonstrated that when these precursors are added to a culture medium in which a toxigenic strain is developing, the level of productivity may increase 3- to 25-fold, compared to reference strain.
+Synergism may also result from a better efficiency of the competent strain to use the nutrients of the matrix when its metabolism is complementary to that of the challenged strain; the non-toxinogenic strains may have the ability to metabolize each of the nutrients by a different pathway having, for example, a more acentuated proteolitic activity than the toxinogenic strain.

-The antagonistic effects were especially evident in the interactive cultures with A. terreus (- 47.6%), A. fumigatus (- 47.6%) and A. niger (- 69.5%), more marked at the 12^{th} of incubation (Table 4).
-The decrease of the production was more noted on the fraction Aflatoxin B1 (Table 3).
+The antagonistic effects were especially evident in the interactive cultures with A. terreus (-47.6%), A. fumigatus (-47.6%) and A. niger (-69.5%), and more marked on the 12th of incubation (Table 4).
+The decrease of the production was more noticeable for the aflatoxin B1 fraction (Table 3).

-The explanations for the antagonistic effects are not yet completely elucidated but it may be explained by the higher capacity of the challenger strain to more quickly metabolize essential nutrients of the matrix of to promote biodegradation of the previous formed Aflatoxins.
-This second hypothesis is in accordance with the fact that antagonist effects were more evident with the longer period of incubation (12 days).
-The more sustained explanation evocates the ability of some Aspergilla, especially A. niger, to produce organic acids, like citric acid, that allows to a precocious pH decreasing of the substrate (pH= 3.1 to 3.7), promoting, through this via, the inhibition of growth of the competent Aflatoxins producer strain [12].
+Explanations for the antagonistic effects have not been completely elucidated yet, but it may be due to the higher capacity of the challenger strain to more quickly metabolize essential nutrients of the matrix to promote biodegradation of the previously formed aflatoxins.
+This second hypothesis is in accordance with the fact that antagonist effects were more evident after the longer period of incubation (12 days).
+A reasonable explanation would invoke the ability of some Aspergilla, especially A. niger, to produce organic acids, like citric acid, which leads to a fast pH decrease of the substrate (pH= 3.1 to 3.7), promoting, through this route, an inhibition of growth of the competent aflatoxin producing strain [12].